luigidifraia/easyflash/EasySDK/examples/eapi/README.md

 ## Disk image

-If you make the cartridge invisible at start-up, you can load the first program from the disk image to use EasyAPI.\
+If you make the cartridge invisible at start-up, you can load the first program from the disk image to use EasyAPI.
-Bear in mind that the test program is desctructive: it erases all flash sectors and then writes to all blocks without exclusions.